schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 # Formulation of chromatographic process models

 This chapter provides an overview of the formulation of chromatographic process models, highlighting various aspects of their modeling approaches.
-It begins with models for retention mechanisms, followed by a description of the equations used to capture the phenomena occurring within the column and their coupling to adsorption isotherm models.
+It begins with models for retention mechanisms, followed by a description of the equations used to describe the phenomena occurring within the column and their coupling to adsorption isotherm models.
 Moreover, the chapter considers effects that occur outside the column, in the system's periphery.

 ## Digression: machine learning models